ideaconnect/rabbit-going-nats/README.md

 # Installation

 Application supports any .NET compatible environment.
-May be executed as .NET CLR application with .NET 8+ Runtime or precompiled to a standalone native binary using the NativeAOT functionality.
+May be executed as .NET CLR application with .NET 9+ Runtime or precompiled to a standalone native binary using the NativeAOT functionality.

-Repository features two precompiled applications:
-* Native Linux AMD64 (as this is the most popular environment)
-* Native Linux ARM64 (as this is my environment)
+## Supported Platforms

+**Officially supported and tested platforms:**
+- 🐧 **Linux AMD64** - Native AOT binary provided via CI/CD
+- 🐧 **Linux ARM64** - Native AOT binary provided via CI/CD

+**Unofficially supported platforms:**
+- 🪟 **Windows** (x64/ARM64) - Should build and run, but not officially supported
+- 🍎 **macOS** (ARM64) - Should build and run, but not officially supported

+> **Note**: This is primarily server-side infrastructure software designed for Linux environments.
+While .NET's cross-platform nature should allow builds for Windows and macOS, these platforms are not officially tested or supported.
+Community contributions for other platforms are welcome!

+## Pre-built Binaries

+Repository provides automated builds for:
+* **Native Linux AMD64** - Optimized for x64 server environments
+* **Native Linux ARM64** - Optimized for ARM64 server environments (Snapdragon, Raspberry Pi, etc.)

-You may compile for your environment using simply `dotnet publish` command.
+You may compile for your specific environment using `dotnet publish` command.

+## Installation Steps

-To run the application just:
+To run the application:
-1) compile yourself or download the binary from latest Release.
+1) Download the binary from latest Release or compile yourself
-2) place the binary in a desired folder.
+2) Place the binary in a desired folder
-3) create appsettings.json as instructed below.
+3) Create appsettings.json as instructed below

 NOTE: I personally suggest to run this using **supervisor** to be sure it gets restarted in case of any failure.